jonathantsang/strava-year-recap-but-free/README.md

 # strava-year-recap-but-free

-This is against this API TOS
+This is against their API TOS